codeasone/component-reload-issue/README.md

 ## Context
 I'm trying to combine `component` with `lein-ring` to support various workflows.

-I half-expected reloading issues.
-I'm not sure whether I have any option other than to introduce a global singleton `defroutes` to work-around the problem I'm facing.
+I'm not sure whether I have any option other than to introduce a global `system-map` to work-around the reloading issues I'm experiencing.

 ## TL;DR